 Other options like Airbnb (www.airbub.com/) are also available for more customized experiences.
 The prices vary according to the location and the size of the accommodation.

 There are no camping sites in the town Moraira itself.
-The only camping site close to Moraira is Camping Moraira (Camino Paellero 50, Moravit, Moraira, Spain) which is present at a 5-minute walk from the beach in Moreira, 6.8 meter (22 feet) from Calpe.
+The only camping site close to Moraira is Camping Moraira (Camino Paellero 50, Moravit, Moraira, Spain) which is present at a 5-minute walk from the beach in Moreira, 6.8 Miles (11 km) from Calpe.
 Well designed and offers a lot of facilities to their guests.
 Languages spoken include German, English, French and Spanish.
-Further details are available at http://campingmoraira.com/
+Further details are available at https://campingmoraira.com/

 In the surrounding areas, you can find many camping sites.
 These include Camping Calp -Mar (Calpe), Las Palmeras Resort (Alicante), Marjal Costa Blanca Camping and Resort (Valencia) and many more.